snufflyyy/honeymoon/README.md

 ## Hello!

-honeymoon is a 3d game engine i am currently working on, there really is much as of right now (as you can see) but i plan to buckle down very soon.
+honeymoon is a 2d / 3d game engine i am currently working on, there really is much as of right now (as you can see) but i plan to buckle down very soon.

+### features

+opengl and maybe direct x

+bullet physics maybe

+others probably...

 ### why